kovetskiy/mark/README.md

   - HideHeading: Determines whether the macro hides or displays the text 'Recently Updated' as a title above the list of content
   - Labels: Filter the results by label.
 The macro will display only the pages etc which are tagged with the label(s) you specify here.

+* template: `ac:pagetreesearch` to add a search box to your Confluence page.
+  - Root: Name of the root page whose hierarchy of pages will be searched by this macro.
+If this not specified, the root page is the current page.

 * macro `@{...}` to mention user by name specified in the braces.

 ## Template & Macros Usecases